 You probably already speak the language.

 Moving to another country where you don’t speak the local language can make your life exceptionally challenging.
 When English is your mother tongue, you’re all set for the UK.
 Just be prepared for a slight ribbing about your “accent”.
 Sure, the language isn’t exactly the same as it is back home – you’ll have to say “trousers” instead of “pants” so that people know you’re not referring to underwear.
 You’ll say “uni” instead of “varsity” but you’ll still say “rubbish”.
 Plus you’ll soon learn that what British people say and what they mean aren’t always the same thing.
 What a hoot!

 FinGlobal: Helping South Africans move their finances to the UK since 2009

 With almost 240,000 South Africans living in the UK already, it just goes to show that immigrating to the UK from South Africa isn’t impossible.
 Despite post-Brexit uncertainty, South Africans have a lot to contribute to the UK economy in terms of skills, qualifications, expertise, and an unbeatable work ethic.

 So, if you’re considering moving to the UK for work, or you’ve already done so, you might also want to consider moving your money along with you, or making your finances back home much more streamlined.
-We’ve already helped more than 60 000 clients all over the world with various aspects of their cross-border financial portfolio, from financial emigration and retirement annuity encashment, through to pension fund withdrawals, tax clearance and foreign exchange – we provide the full suite of convenient financial services, specifically tailored with convenience, safety and reliability in mind for South African expats.
+We’ve already helped thousands of clients all over the world with various aspects of their cross-border financial portfolio, from financial emigration and retirement annuity encashment, through to pension fund withdrawals, tax clearance and foreign exchange – we provide the full suite of convenient financial services, specifically tailored with convenience, safety and reliability in mind for South African expats.